Karate Master 2 Knock Down Blow

 Reviews

-- The game features a nostalgic hand-drawn art style that captures the essence of classic martial arts films and games.
+- The game successfully captures the nostalgia of classic martial arts films and games, providing a fun and immersive experience.

-- The game can become repetitive quickly, with grinding required to progress and unlock new content.
+- The game can become repetitive and grindy, especially with the need to earn money and fame to progress.

 “The gameplay for a 2D fighting game is awesome - good timing and distance will get you the wins, not button mashing or insane combos.
 This also captures the atmosphere of the 80's good fighting games; still on the karate side: the moves are realistic, the damage, the training sessions, everything is exactly what it was like to be a karate fighter in the 80's.”